LaSTiqq/Coffee-united-people-2.0/README.md

 - Added preventing registering with an existing login (username) on server-side
 - Added jsonwebtoken (JWT) with expiration time
 - Added client-side part on React.js with [Bootstrap](https://getbootstrap.com/) CDN
-- Added ContextHook hook to protect routes only accesible for authorized users
+- Added Context Hook hook to protect routes only accesible for authorized users
 - Added propper CORS configuration to retrieve JWT Token as a cookie from backend to frontend
 - Added feature to keep user logged in, even if page is being reloaded
 - Added logout route on server-side with deletion of token if user logs out